 Elastic Beanstalk gives you access to two types of logs: tail logs and bundle logs.
-The former are the last one hundred lines of Elastic Beanstalk operational logs as well as logs from the web and application servers.
+The former is the last one hundred lines of Elastic Beanstalk operational logs as well as logs from the web and application servers.
 The latter are full logs for a wider range of log files.

 What logs are available in Elastic Beanstalk?
 There are a number of files you’re going to want to track.
 Web server access and error logs are a must, as are application logs.
 The Elastic Beanstalk service also generates a number of log files that on Linux are located here:

 Elastic Beanstalk logs are rotated every fifteen minutes, so you will probably want to persist the logs.
-To do this, you will need to go to the Log Options section on the Elastic beanstalk configuration page and then select the Enable log file rotation to Amazon S3 option.
+To do this, you will need to go to the Log Options section on the Elastic Beanstalk configuration page and then select the Enable log file rotation to Amazon S3 option.
 It goes without saying, of course, that the IAM role applied in your Elastic Beanstalk will need permissions to write to the S3 bucket.

 Of course, you can simply SSH into the instances and access the log files locally, but this is impossible to do on a large scale.
 Enter ELK.